- Facilities and Services for Students with Disabilities

 Copyright is a form of legal protection provided by United States law (Title 17 U.S. Code) that protects an owner’s right to control the reproduction, distribution, performance, display and transmission of a copyrighted work.
 The original creator/producer of the work is the copyright owner.
 Merely possessing the material (such as owning a book) does not give someone the ownership of the copyright.

 - Any activity that violates these protections, such as downloading, copying, reproducing, and/or sharing copyrighted works without the owner’s explicit permission, is in violation of United State law and is not an acceptable use of the Thomas More University network or resources.
 For more information, please visit the Copyright Infringement and File Sharing resources online.

 Thomas More University makes voter registration forms available to all matriculated students who attend classes on campus.
 For more information, please contact the Student Life Office or visit the website.

 Thomas More University is substance-free because academic research and professional experience demonstrate the decision to abuse alcohol or use drugs has profoundly negative effects on a student’s collegiate career.
-For more information on drug and alcohol abuse facts, health risks, legal sanctions, Thomas More University policy, and resources for help, please click here.
+For more information on drug and alcohol abuse facts, please click here.
+For information on health risks, legal sanctions, Thomas More University policy, and resources for help, please click here.